 The dough is so delicious, I was eating it raw while filling the corn husks!
 And then after steaming – oh my gosh!
 I could NOT stop eating them!
 One of my daughters asked me, “Mommy, are you going to eat all of those?”
 HaHa!
 I think she feared she might not get any more – the kids loved them too!

 Vegan Strawberry Tamales

-I hope you love this recipe as much as we do!
+I hope you love these Vegan Strawberry Dessert Tamales as much as we do!
 If you do, go grab your copy of Vegan Tamales Unwrapped.
-If you try these, snap a pic and find me on social media by tagging @veggie_inspired and #veggieinspired.
+If you try these, snap a pic and find me on social media by tagging @veggie_inspired and #veggieinspired and be sure to leave me a comment below with your feedback and star rating.
 Enjoy!